 - Without consultations, HCP’s will not be able to switch patients that are no longer reaching goal on the current treatment.

 - New start and switch patients are often defined as ‘Patient Opportunities.’
 A reduction in these opportunities will likely have a greater negative impact on high growth products and promote a steady state in shares.

-It is clear that, at least in the short term the future remains uncertain, this uncertainty reduces the more we learn about Covid-19 and its effect on the Pharmaceutical market.
-Nonetheless we are still very much in unchartered waters.
-As forecasters we must reflect and communicate how this uncertainty translates into our forecasts.
+It is clear that, at least in the short term, the future remains uncertain.
+This uncertainty reduces the more we learn about Covid-19 and its effects on the Pharmaceutical market.
+Nonetheless, we are still very much in unchartered waters.
+As forecasters, we must reflect and communicate how this uncertainty translates into our forecasts.

 How to forecast variability.

-Another useful approach to reflecting uncertainly is to generate a probability based forecast using Monte Carlo.
-This allows the forecaster to apply upper and lower ranges around key variables and then run many iterations (scenario’s) based on distribution curves to identify to most likely outcomes.
+Another useful approach to reflecting uncertainty is to generate a probability based forecast using Monte Carlo.
+This allows the forecaster to apply upper and lower ranges around key variables and then run many iterations (scenarios) based on distribution curves to identify the most likely outcomes.

 Do you need assistance with pharmaceutical forecasting right now?

 (1) John Hopkins University, The Guardian, 28.07.20) https://www.theguardian.com/world/2020/jul/28/coronavirus-world-map-which-countries-have-the-most-covid-19-cases-and-deaths